Optilux is an open source collection of tools that provide advanced techniques to design, simulate, and analyze optical

-There are a number of reason you should use Optilux for your simulations:
+There are a number of reasons why you should use Optilux for your simulations:

-- It is completely written in Matlab/Octave, an high level programming language that makes you easy to write your own code.
+- It is completely written in Matlab/Octave, an high level programming language that makes it easy to write your own code.

 - It is open source, hence any piece of code is completely readable.

 - It is fast, thanks to the MEX interface and to a carefully optimized code.

 - Optilux supports advanced modulation formats.

 - Optilux can operate on both single or dual-polarization electric fields.

 - Optilux efficiently exploits powerful algorithms, like adaptive-step size fiber propagation, Karhunen-Loève noise expansion, golden-search methods for optimization, saddle-point method, etc.